Abjad/abjad/abjad/docs/source/reference_manual/containers/index.rst

 number of note lists together polyphonically.

-Understanding sequential and simultneous containers
+Understanding sequential and simultaneous containers
 ---------------------------------------------------

 Abjad implements LilyPond ``{ }`` and ``<< >>`` in the container